Return to CEE 240 Homepage

 Grading Criteria

 1. The Old Dominion University Honor Code applies to all works associated with this course.
-Every lab assignment and module final exam must have your signature for "Honor Code pledge" that signifies your observance on the rules of the Honor Code.
+Every lab assignment must have your signature for "Honor Code pledge" that signifies your observance on the rules of the Honor Code.
 Any violation will be resulted in a failure of this course and beyond.

 3. CAD & GIS Module Final exams will be a closed book, closed note, comprehensive exam, respectively, that covers topics discussed in each module.